henrysher/henrysher-jmespathv041p/docs/specification.rst

 JMESPath Specification
 ======================

-This document describes the specification for jmespath.
+This document describes the specification for jmespathv041p.
 In the specification, examples are shown through the use of a ``search`` function.
 The syntax for this function is::

-    search(<jmespath expr>, <JSON document>) -> <return value>
+    search(<jmespathv041p expr>, <JSON document>) -> <return value>

-For simplicity, the jmespath expression and the JSON document are not quoted.
+For simplicity, the jmespathv041p expression and the JSON document are not quoted.
 For example::

     search(foo, {"foo": "bar"}) -> "bar"